 - Seasonal trends and complementary products

-- Detailed technical specifications for your kitchen equipment
+- Detailed technical sheets for your kitchen team

-This gastronomic consultancy is a key differentiator between a generalist supplier and a specialized one.
+This gastronomic consultancy is a key differentiator between a generalist and a specialized supplier.

 A supplier with decades of experience in the Barcelona market has survived crises, regulatory changes, and market fluctuations.
-That speaks volumes about their reliability.
-Question:
+That says a lot about their reliability.
+Ask:

-- How many years have you been serving the hospitality industry?
+- How many years have they been serving the hospitality industry?

-- Can you talk to other restorers who work with them?
+- Can you speak to other restaurateurs who work with them?

 - Do they have a physical presence (store, market stall) or do they only operate online?